UncleDan/foswiki/README.rst

      documentation`_ for upgrading.

-     We also recommend subscribing to the `'foswiki-announce' mailing list`_ to recieve secruity announements in your inbox.
+     We also recommend subscribing to the `'foswiki-announce' mailing list`_ to receive secruity announements in your inbox.

 - SSL support out of the box.
 - Postfix MTA (bound to localhost) to allow sending of email (e.g.,